micro-lc/micro-lc/packages/documentation/docs/add-ons/backend/index.md

 ---
-title: Components
+title: Backend solutions
-description: Web components catalogue
+description: Backend middlewares for configurations serving
 ---

 A curated catalogue of ready-to-use web components for your <micro-lc></micro-lc> [layout](../../docs/guides/layout.md)